 Flemish Baroque Artists

-Peter Paul Rubens (1577 – 1640) was an influential Flemish artist that created artworks with religious themes, including mythological scenes.
-His work varied from landscapes, portraits, altarpieces, and paintings.
-This Baroque period artist was known as giving northern art, specifically painting, a new perspective.
+Peter Paul Rubens (1577-1640) was an influential Flemish artist, who created artworks with religious and mythological themes.
+His portfolio was diverse and ranged from landscapes and portraits to altarpieces and large paintings.
+This Baroque period artist was known to give Northern Baroque painting a new perspective.
 He was influenced by artists like Titian and incorporated a diversity of male and female figures in the nude in his paintings.

-Furthermore, his paintings depicted strong emotional vibrancy and are often described as exuberant in style.
+Furthermore, his paintings depicted strong emotional vibrancy and were often described as exuberant in style.

 The Three Graces (c.
 1635) by Rubens; Peter Paul Rubens, Public domain, via Wikimedia Commons